ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 The TFPITOT01 is an ultra-lightweight pitot tube that integrates the SDP33 sensor, providing a compact and reliable airspeed measurement solution.
 This design eliminates common issues associated with traditional low-cost pitot tubes, including temperature drift, offset, and the failure of tubing systems.

+{: .origin }
+TFPITOT01 has its roots in an earlier problem we solved with the [TFSLOT01](/avionics/TFSLOT01/) airspeed sensor.
+TFSLOT01 was designed specifically to eliminate clogging — a recurring failure mode in standard pitot tubes when flying in mud, rain, or snow during landings in poor conditions.
+It worked very well.
+As we pushed into smaller platforms, however, particularly during the development of the [TF-G250](/instruments/TF-G250/) miniature autogyro, TFSLOT01's weight became the limiting factor.
+On a sub-250 g autogyro, the absence of a stagnation point matters far less than every gram on the nose boom.
+We therefore designed TFPITOT01 from scratch as an ultra-lightweight alternative, while retaining as much clogging resistance as possible through the choice of materials and a sophisticated internal tube geometry that prevents liquid water from blocking the pressure ports.

 ## Key Features
 - **Compact Design** – Eliminates external tubing, reducing weight and enhancing reliability.
 - **Stable Measurements** – No temperature drift or offset, ensuring high accuracy in various conditions.